VzBoT3D/Vz-HextrudORT/Installation/README.md

 # PTFE tube retainer:

 - If you wish to add a retaning push fit connector.
 You can print the adpter fround in the STL folder.
 There are 2 versions.
 One for Moon motors, and one for LDO motors.
+You will need a longer M3 bolts for the motor and a M3 nut
 <img width="688" alt="image" src="https://user-images.githubusercontent.com/37383368/209605890-b0a13c7c-f22c-4c7e-b018-bfcebc3aeefa.png">